 In terms of points two and three, it is not hard to see where folks are coming from.
 I mean, the stock closed out yesterday at around $53.10 per share.
 The firm expected underlying earnings power to run at around the $2.25 per share mark pre-COVID.
-The firm currently pays out $1.64 per share by way of its annualized cash dividend.
-Quick math therefore puts the normalized price-earnings ratio at around 23.5, and the payout ratio at circa 75%.
+It also currently pays out $1.64 per share by way of its annualized cash dividend.
+Quick math therefore puts the normalized price-earnings ratio at around 23.5, and the payout ratio at 75%.
 Again, it is easy to see why that looks concerning.

 I remain more optimistic.
 Firstly, mature markets do indeed present an issue.
 There, the firm has relied more on price and product mix to drive stable sales.
 The rise of smaller product offerings – welcomed by the consumer as healthier – offers the firm a route to higher sales and margins without much volume growth.
-Here in the UK, for example, trademark Coca-Cola products now come in 150ml and 250ml offerings at higher unit volume prices.
+Here in the UK for example, trademark Coca-Cola products now come in 150ml and 250ml offerings at higher unit volume prices.
 Ironically that takes the firm back to its early days, when fountains and the 6.5oz glass bottle were the only show in town.

 Moreover, not all of Coke’s markets are mature.
 Most profit comes from abroad these days, and a chunk of that comes in developing markets where Coke has room to grow in both absolute and per-capita terms.
 Its vast distribution network also supports potential growth avenues.
 These include distribution deals with third party firms – high margin for Coke as a kind of toll booth operator.

 With the above in mind, organic growth has not been so bad here.
 The reported figures look worse, but largely due to unfavorable foreign currency fluctuations against the USD.
 For instance, organic revenues increased 6% last year, and 5% the year before that.
 This is consistent with management’s target of annual top line growth in the mid-single-digit region.
-Those targets also see EBIT growth in the 6% to 8% per annum area, with EPS growth running a point ahead of that.
+Those targets also see EBIT growth in the 6-8% per annum area, with EPS growth running a point ahead of that.

-If you enjoyed this article please hit the “heart” button below.
-This gives me a rough indication as to what kind of content is popular.
-If you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
+If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!